DCMLab/standards/docs/source/onboarding.rst

 ===================

-If you're interested in becoming an annotator and fulfill the minimum requirements above, we invite you to introduce yourself and express your interest in an email to `dcml.annotators@epfl.ch`__.
+If you're interested in becoming an annotator and fulfill the minimum requirements above, we invite you to introduce yourself and express your interest in an email to `dcml.annotators@epfl.ch <dcml.annotators@epfl.ch>`__.
 We will let you know if we have capacities for onboarding new annotators or not.
 If yes, we will invite you to proceed as follows.

 Before the trial phase